-Tiffin has been committed to student-focused, budget-friendly, private education since 1888.
+Tiffin University has been committed to student-focused, budget-friendly, private education since 1888.
 With the advent of online coursework, the standard of excellence shows in the faculty’s expertise, education, and real-world experience.
-With start dates in January, March, May, July, August, and October, a Franklin education is never more than three months away.
+With start dates in January, March, May, July, August, and October, a Tiffin education is never more than three months away.

 - Government and National Security